Kunull/Writeups/docs/pwn.college/Program Security/Program Security - Shellcoding.md

 We can see that the expected substring is `REPEAT`.

-Since we will make the program calll itself again by sending the `REPEAT` substring in our payload, the frame will be different for the second invocation.
+Since we will make the program call itself again by sending the `REPEAT` substring in our payload, the frame will be different for the second invocation.
-This means that when we overwrite the sotred return address, we have to overwrite it with the buffer address of the new frame.
+This means that when we overwrite the stored return address, we have to overwrite it with the buffer address of the new frame.

 Let's see how this works.